adriankarp/adriankarp.github.io/README.md

 This is my personal page (soon to be portfolio).
 It is built in a very simple manner, using basic web technologies.

 As time will pass, and I will learn to build more complicated and interesting stuff, this page (I can't call it a website right now) will be updated using the latest skills acquired.
-It will be a good side-project to help me apply and showcase what I learn.
+It will be a good side-project to help me apply and show what I learn.

 ### Built With